coroche/coroche.github.io/wordle.markdown

 includeonhomepage: True
 description: Enter data from your current wordle game to return a list of possible solutions
 ---
 Enter guesses below and colour letters based on results.
 Then click "Show Possible Solutions".
-The words populated in the solutions list are all the possible solutions.

 <div id="wordle">